Frequently Asked Questions

-Feel free to call or email me if you don’t see what you are looking for.
+Feel free to call or email us if you don’t see what you’re looking for.

 We offer a one year warranty.
 If it breaks send it back and we will fix it or replace it.